 Yoga to: Increase strength, “reduce stress,” relieve back and shoulder pain, “reduce need for some drugs,” soothe headache and migraine, “sleep better and digest better,“ decrease depression and nervousness.

-Other services include nutritious hot meals, grief and treatment counseling, prevention/education, advocacy, computer training, and a video loan program.
+Other services include nutritious hot meals, grief and treatment counseling, prevention/education and advocacy.

 Amigos’ second program, “Circle of Life AIDS Food Pantry,” provides non-perishable foods and staples, food certificates once a month, and hot, nutritious meals twice a month to over 400 men, women, and children living with HIV and AIDS.